 App issue: Customers could see each other’s messages

-The second-biggest pharmacy chain in the US was forced to declare a major data breach earlier this year when it was discovered that an error in its mobile app allowed users’ private messages to be viewed by other users.
-The breach in security of the app, which has been downloaded at least 60 million times on Android and iOS, exposed private information, including names, prescription numbers and medication names, store numbers, and shipping addresses.
+The second-biggest pharmacy chain in the US was forced to declare a major data breach earlier this year when it was discovered that an error in its mobile app, which has been downloaded at least 60 million times on Android and iOS, allowed users’ private messages to be viewed by other users.
+The mobile security breach exposed private information, including names, prescription numbers and medication names, store numbers, and shipping addresses.

-App issue: Data breach reveals user details and passwords
+App issue: Mobile security breach reveals user details and passwords

 The MyFitnessPal app is part of the sports and fitness company Under Armour and allows users to upload what they ate to monitor their diets.
 However, in 2018, the app was hacked, and Under Armour confirmed that 150 million users had been affected.
 While most of the passwords had been encrypted using a strong password-hashing function known as “bcrypt,” others were in SHA-1, an easier format to crack.
-Nearly a year after the breach discovery, some of the stolen records were discovered for sale on the dark web.
+Nearly a year after the discovery of the mobile security breach, some of the stolen records were discovered for sale on the dark web.